 - Pro: As mentioned above, bombs near a corner are likely to attract your opponent with reinforcements.
 For this reason, it's a common ploy to place bombs next to a corner with no flag in it.
 Your opponent's forward troops will die to the bomb, and then if and when reinforcements finally break through the bomb to the corner space, you may have another surprise waiting for your opponent.
 At the very least, the opponent will have wasted some time attacking an area that isn't your flag.

 - Con: It uses a few bombs in the back row that you might want for something else.
-If your opponent never reaches that corner, you've possibly missed an opportunity to explode some troops.
+If your opponent never reaches that corner, you've possibly missed an opportunity to blast some troops.

 - Conclusion: There's no real drawback to decoy flagposts, especially since your opponent can't walk away from what might be a flag.
 If you don't need the bombs elsewhere, a decoy flagpost in the corner is pretty much always a good idea.